mummer4/mummer/README.md

                          the number of alignment errors for each gap.

-   ** delta-filter **
+###delta-filter

-        DESCRIPTION:
+**Description:**

 This program filters a delta alignment file produced by either nucmer or promer, leaving only the desired alignments which are output to stdout in the same delta format as the input.
 Its primary function is the LIS algorithm which calculates the longest increasing subset of alignments.
 This allows for the calculation of a global set of alignments (i.e. 1-to-1 and mutually consistent order) with the -g option or locally consistent with -1 or -m.
 Reference sequences can be mapped to query sequences with -r, or queries to references with -q.
 This allows the user to exclude chance and repeat induced alignments, leaving only the "best" alignments between the two data sets.
 Filtering can also be performed on length, identity, and uniquenes.

         USAGE:
         delta-filter  [options]  <deltafile>